clamorisse/hugo-s3-blog/content-hugo-blog/content/posts/vigia.md

 when the sun burns
 and the sky gives in
 to a colorful pallet
-And the sea burns with the sun,
+and the sea burns with the sun,

 It is then,
-It is time
+it is time
-The school has been found
+the school has been found
-And the Pelicans fly up
+and the Pelicans fly up
-So high
+so high
-Floating for a second
+floating for a second
-Folding
+folding
-And racing down
+and racing down
-In a synchronized dive.
+in a synchronized dive.